-The school/college is aware that children with special education needs or disabilities may be more vulnerable to harm and abuse and may be more likely to experience bullying.
+The Academy is aware that children with special education needs or disabilities may be more vulnerable to harm and abuse and may be more likely to experience bullying.
 They may also have difficulty in reporting harm and abuse due to communications difficulties and professionals may miss vital indicators.

-School policies reflect these issues and recognise that staff need to be able to help this group to overcome barriers to seeking help.
+Academy policies reflect these issues and recognise that staff need to be able to help this group to overcome barriers to seeking help.
 The school/college will follow the CSCP guidance Safeguarding children with disabilities available at: https://cscp.org.uk/wp-content/uploads/2019/06/Safeguarding-children-and-young-people-with-disabilities-guidance.pdf

-Where there are concerns about abuse involving a pupil with SEND, the designated safeguarding lead will liaise with the SENDCO.
-The school/college will consider extra pastoral support for pupils with SEND including extra help in supporting communication.
+Where there are concerns about abuse involving a pupil with SEND, the Designated Safeguarding Lead will liaise with the SENDCO.
+The Academy will consider extra pastoral support for pupils with SEND including extra help in supporting communication.